FocusKing/readmegenerator/README.md

-# <ReadME Generator>
+# <README Generator>

 ## Description

 As a developer my task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
 I reviewed the professional readme guide as a reminder of everything that a high-quality, professional README should contain.

 The application will be invoked by using the following command:
 - What was your motivation?
+Create a program so that the utilizes the inquirer package.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+To practice using installed application to produce a professional README

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)